 I discovered recently Killeshin Waterworks Reservoir Amenity Park and it made me impress.
-Beautiful scenery and had an accessible path way.
+Beautiful scenery and had an accessible pathway.
 Very peaceful place to walk and clear your head.
-And it is located 5km (only 8 minut drive) from Carlow Town.
+And it is located 5km (only an 8-minute drive) from Carlow Town.

-These lands comprising a total of 9.075 hectares witch are located within County Laois were acquired in 1894 for the purposes of the provision of a water Supply for Carlow Town.
-Subsequent to the acquisition of the lands and the construction of the resevoir in 1894 (completed 1986) additional Water Works Buildings such as a filter House, Filter Beds and Caretakers House were constructed in 1926.
+These lands comprise a total of 9.075 hectares.
+Located within County Laois were acquired in 1894 for the purposes of the provision of a water Supply for Carlow Town.
+Subsequent to the acquisition of the lands and the construction of the reservoir in 1894 (completed 1986).
+Additional Water Works Buildings such as a filter House, Filter Beds, and caretaker’s House were constructed in 1926.

-The Reservoir area, treatment works houses and surrounding woodlands was no longer utilised as the pipelines had now reached the limit of their economic design life.
+The Reservoir area, treatment works houses, and surrounding woodlands were no longer utilized as the pipelines had now reached the limit of their economic design life.

-On the 21st January 2011 Laois County Council entered into a licence agreement with the lands owners, Carlow Town Council, to use the land as an amenity park.
+So, on the 21st of January 2011, Laois County Council entered into a license agreement with the land owners, Carlow Town Council, to use the land as an amenity park.

 While Killeshin Waterworks Reservoir no longer supplies the town, now it is a popular local amenity park with a walkway around the entire artificial lake.

-Three bridges were built, fences were erected, tarmacadam was laid, a car park was developed, areas were landscaped and a pump house was renovated.
-What was once a reservoir area was transformed into an education eco tourist location.
+Furthermore, three bridges were built, fences were erected, and a tarmacadam was laid.
+Also, a car park was developed, areas were landscaped and a pump house was renovated.
+What was once a reservoir area was transformed into an education eco-tourist location.

-The Killeshin Waterworks Amenity Park is a place of tranquillity and natural beauty with many walkers utilising the 650m track around the reservoir and exploring the surrounding woodland.
-Some extremely rare foliage and plants to be growing only in that area.
+The Killeshin Waterworks Amenity Park is a place of tranquillity and natural beauty.
+Many walkers utilize the 650m track around the reservoir and explore the surrounding woodland.
+Some extremely rare foliage and plants are growing only in that area.

 Below are photos I took in February 2021.